yehia67/documentation/client-libraries/0.1/introduction/overview.md

 # Client libraries overview

-**The IOTA client libraries abstract the complexity of the IOTA protocol into simple functions that allow you to create, send, receive, and request transactions.**
+**The IOTA client libraries abstract the complexity of the IOTA protocol into simple methods that allow you to create, send, receive, and request transactions.**

 :::warning:Beta software
-The client libraries are currently in beta.
-Their use in production is not supported.
+The client libraries are currently in beta and you should not use them in production environments.
 :::

 ### **Official support** ###